 A beautiful autumn race at the Nürburgring was the stage of the soon-to-be-replaced Falken Motorsports Porsche 991 GT3R to give one last farewell with a victory for drivers Martin Ragginger and Klaus Bachler in the final VLN race of the season.
 After searching for that illustrious maiden Falken Porsche victory for years, the team ended the year with a second win and the Speed-Trophäe.

 Having raced only a handful of races this year, Christian Krognes returned to the Nordschleife to shine one last time in a specially-entered third Walkenhorst Motorsport BMW M6 GT3 alongside David Pittard and Rudi Adams.
-The winner of this years’ Spa 24 Hours took the bull by the horns as he improved on his own lap record set two years ago to a sharp 7:52.578—unmatched by anyone in the fog-delayed practise.
+The winner of this years’ Spa 24 Hours took the bull by the horns as he improved on his own lap record set two years ago to a sharp 7:52.578—unmatched by anyone in the fog-delayed practice.

 One lap at the front, however, is all Krognes gets.
 Coming out of a short Code 60 Zone at the first turn, Christopher Mies drag races his Land Motorsport Audi R8 LMS GT3 pas the Norwegian.
 The Land Audi’s lead is short-lived as well: the fourth lap changes everything when Mies suddenly can’t get his car back up to speed.
 The Audi team’s race is over.